shubha360/Evolve-Engine/README.md

 # Kolorob-Engine

-This is a static C++ library to build simple 2D games.
-This engine is currently under develeopment.
+This is a C++ static library to build simple 2D games.
+This engine is currently under development.
 It uses **SDL2** as its windowing API and **OpenGL 3.3** as its graphics API.

 ### Currently Supported Features